dimitri-nicolo/calico/getting-started/bare-metal/installation/container.md

 Install {{site.prodname}} on non-cluster hosts using a Docker container for both networking and policy.

 ### Value
 Installing {{site.prodname}} with a Docker container includes everything you need for both networking and policy.
-It also automatically adds the appropriate per-node configuration to the datastore.

 ### Before you begin

 1. Ensure Docker is installed
-1. Ensure the {{site.prodname}} datastore is up and accessible from the host
+2. Ensure the {{site.prodname}} datastore is up and accessible from the host
-1. Ensure the host meets the minimum [system requirements](../requirements)
+3. Ensure the host meets the minimum [system requirements](../requirements)
+4. Create a kubeconfig for your node and bind it to an RBAC role.
+The minimum permissions can be found in [this manifest]({{ "/manifests/non-cluster-host-clusterrole.yaml" | absolute_url }}).

 ### How to